-Exercise bikes have existed for a long time and they’ve been a great tool for professional cyclers during the off season as well as a great exercise tool for improving cardiovascular conditioning.
+Exercise bikes have existed for a long time and they’ve been a great tool for professional cyclers during the off-season as well as a great exercise tool for improving cardiovascular conditioning.

 Technology has evolved and indoor bikes come in many forms.
 From regular stationary exercise bikes to recumbent bikes and road bike trainers.
 The resistance is typically produced either by magnetic resistance or air blades.
-This makes modern indoor bikes silent and almost maintenance free.
+This makes modern indoor bikes silent and almost maintenance-free.

 While indoor cycling at home is still popular, there are also group classes of spinning.
 Spinning is a form of indoor cycling that typically involves high intensities in a group setting.

-Probably the most boring thing about indoor cycling is the fact that your are stuck with the same scenery or your TV.
+Probably the most boring thing about indoor cycling is the fact that you are stuck with the same scenery or your TV.
 Technology has offered a solution to this as well.
 There are virtual screen for indoor cycling classes and you can even get a virtual reality app for indoor cycling.

 Why Indoor Cycling Is Great For Seniors